BaronSamediOfficial/Linux/Security in Linux.md

-su -         # Same as above but wil open a new shell with the root environment variables sudo -i      # opens a rot shell ssh-copy-id
+su -         # Same as above but wil open a new shell with the root environment variables sudo -i      # opens a rot shell ssh-copy-id w           # Not a typo, type w to see who is logged in on the system
 ```

 To configure the sudoers for the system , use the command ```sudo visudo``` .